How the National Centre works

 Vice-Chancellors and business leaders sit together on the unique National Centre for Universities and Business Leadership Council, which directs the work of the National Centre and leads university-business collaboration from the very highest level.

 As an independent and trusted voice, the National Centre for Universities and Business works to build the evidence base for collaboration through our extensive research programme.
-Examples of our research include research reports and our annual flagship report, State of the Relationship, which summarises university-business engagement across the UK.
+Examples of our research include research reports and our annual flagship report, State of the Relationship, which showcases university-business engagement across the UK.
+Through the Collaboration Progress Monitor, the National Centre monitors progress in UK university-business collaboration, tracking annual changes and long-term trends.

 NCUB Task Forces take the same approach of bringing together the very best from universities and business, but focus on particular economic sectors or issues.
 The National Centre for Universities and Business facilitates leaders and experts in their fields to work together to identify and solve problems.